Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states verb 'Run' and resource 'synthetic demo scenario', and mentions output 'stats snapshot'.
-It distinguishes from sibling tools that are query-based or trigger-based.
+The description clearly states the verb 'run' and resource 'synthetic demo scenario', and mentions the output 'stats snapshot'.
+However, it does not explicitly differentiate from sibling tools, but given the context, it is distinct enough.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.